Gwinnett Technical College’s Quality Enhancement Plan (QEP) is STRIDE!

 - Dr. Carla Morelon: Director of Institutional Research and Effectiveness

-- Ozan Ozcan: Instructor, Biology
+- Ozan Ozcan: Instructor of Biology

 - Dr. Julie Post: Vice President of Student Affairs

-- Niquanna Robinson: Instructor, Cardiovascular Technology
+- Niquanna Robinson: Instructor of Cardiovascular Technology

-- Padmaja Vedula: Program Director, English
+- Padmaja Vedula: Course Coordinator and Instructor of English

 - Deborah Von Deutsch: Coordinator for Compliance and Accreditation